Ancient Carthage: History

-Foundation
+Foundation narratives

 The specific date, circumstances, and motivations concerning Carthage's founding are unknown.
 Most surviving accounts of the city's origins come from Latin and Greek literature, which are generally legendary in nature and reflect Greco-Roman culture values.

-The official Carthaginian foundation account as reported by the Phoenician prophet Cleodemus Malchus and transmitted by the Judean Flavius Joseph is that Carthaginians and other Tyrian migrants in North Africa were the descendants of Epher, a son Midian and also a grandson of Abraham.
+The official Carthaginian foundation account as reported by the Phoenician prophet Cleodemus Malchus and transmitted by the Judean Flavius Joseph is that Carthaginians and other Tyrian migrants in North Africa were the descendants of Epher, a son of Midian and also a grandson of Abraham.

-The eldest known Greco-Roman foundation myth of Carthage was that the city was founded by Tyrians, led by two brothers called Azoros (Phoenician: 𐤏𐤆𐤓 ʿAzar) and Karkhedon.
-Another, and more widely known, Greco-Roman account tells that King Pygmalion (Phoenician: 𐤐𐤌𐤉𐤉𐤕𐤍 Pumayyatan) murdered Sycharbas (Phoenician: 𐤆𐤊𐤓𐤁𐤏𐤋 Zakarbaʿl), the high priest of Melqart and also the husband of his sister Elissa (Phoenician: 𐤏𐤋𐤔𐤕 ʿAlišat), known to the Greeks as Dido.
-Elissa and her allies then fled his reign and established Carthage, which flourished under her rule as queen.
-Several scholars have identified Baʿli-maanzer, the king of Tyre who paid tribute to Shalmaneser III in 841 BC, with Balazeros (𐤁𐤏𐤋𐤏𐤑𐤅𐤓 Baʿl-ʿazar), who is regarded as Dido's grandfather.
+There are various conflicting Greco-Roman accounts of Carthage's founding.
+The oldest one is first recorded by Philistus of Syracuse, and corroborated by Eudoxus of Cnidus.
+Philistus claims Carthage was founded by the Tyrian brothers, Azoros (Phoenician: 𐤏𐤆𐤓 ʿAzar) and Karkhedon.

-The Nora Stone, found on Sardinia and dated to the 9th century BC, has been interpreted by Frank Moore Cross as naming Pygmalion as the king of the general who was using the stone to record his victory over the local populace.
+A more widely-known account tells the story of King Pygmalion (Phoenician: 𐤐𐤌𐤉𐤉𐤕𐤍 Pumayyatan), Sycharbas (Phoenician: 𐤆𐤊𐤓𐤁𐤏𐤋 Zakarbaʿl), and Elissa (Phoenician: 𐤏𐤋𐤔𐤕 ʿAlišat), more commonly known as Dido.
+In it, Elissa's brother, King Pygmalion, murders her husband, Sycharbas.
+Elissa and her allies flee and establish Carthage, which, under Elissa's rule, becomes a flourishing city.
+Elissa's grandfather, the mythic Balazeros (𐤁𐤏𐤋𐤏𐤑𐤅𐤓 Baʿl-ʿazar), is thought by some scholars to be the real-life King Baʿli-maanzer of Tyre.
+Likewise, Frank Moore Cross has theorized that the king referenced by the Nora Stone is in fact Pygmalion.

-The Roman historian Justin, writing in the second century AD, provides an account of the city's founding based on the earlier work of Trogus.
-Princess Dido is the daughter of King Belus II of Tyre, who upon his death bequeaths the throne jointly to her and her brother Pygmalion.
-After cheating his sister out of her share of political power, Pygmalion murders her husband Acerbas (Phoenician: Zakarbaal), also known as Sychaeus, the High Priest of Melqart, whose wealth and power he covets.
+In the second century AD, the Roman historian Justin draws on the earlier work of Trogus to provide a modified account of the Pygmalion and Elissa founding story.
+In his version, Elissa is the daughter of the King Belus II of Tyre, who bequeaths the throne to both Elissa and her brother Pygmalion.
+However, upon Belus's death, Pygmalion not only cheats his sister out of her share of political power, but also greedily murders her wealthy husband Acerbas (Phoenician: Zakarbaal), also known as Sychaeus.
 Before her tyrannical brother can take her late husband's wealth, Dido immediately flees with her followers to establish a new city abroad.

 Upon landing in North Africa, she is greeted by the local Berber chieftain, Iarbas (also called Hiarbas) who promises to cede as much land as could be covered by a single ox hide.
-With her characteristic cleverness, Dido cuts the hide into very thin strips and lays them end to end until they encircle the entire hill of Byrsa.
+With her characteristic cleverness, Elissa cuts the hide into very thin strips and lays them end to end until they encircle the entire hill of Byrsa.
 While digging to set the foundation of their new settlement, the Tyrians discover the head of an ox, an omen that the city would be wealthy "but laborious and always enslaved".
 In response they move the site of the city elsewhere, where the head of a horse is found, which in Phoenician culture is a symbol of courage and conquest.
 The horse foretells where Dido's new city will rise, becoming the emblem of Carthage, derived from the Phoenician Qart-Hadasht, meaning "New City".